Learning in the Foundation Stage

 Our furniture is especially designed for the size of the children in the Foundation Stage.
 The height of the tables and chairs, as well as working surfaces and play equipment, are all size appropriate.
 Our resources are fully accessible to the children and they are encouraged to select their own resources as well as tidy them away again!

 The Foundation classrooms open onto an outdoor space.
 This was enhanced last year with a redesign and a considerable amount of new equipment purchased.
-There is a garden area with raised beds.
-Here children take responsibility for looking after plants from planting and watering to picking off the snails.
-Eventually they reap the rewards when they get to pick and eat their own healthy snacks.
-A recent and very popular addition has been the mud kitchen where all manner of meals are served each day.
-Whilst ‘cooking’ the children practice important skills such as mixing, separating, measuring, counting, transferring, etc alongside incorporating others into their play, turn taking, establishing roles and sharing.
+Very popular resources are the mud kitchen and the sand pit.
+Whilst preparing and ‘cooking’ the children practice important skills such as mixing, separating, measuring, counting, transferring, etc alongside incorporating others into their play, turn taking, establishing roles and sharing.

 We also have access to a large sandpit.
 We use our own playground for large motor activities.
 Children access wheeled toys and large building equipment.
 We firmly believe all aspects of the curriculum can be delivered outdoors and encourage children to use outdoors daily to support their learning.